drummonds/godocs/README.md

 # goEDMS

 A lightweight Electronic Document Management System (EDMS) for home users, built entirely in Go.
+It has no user authentication.

 **Originally created by [deranjer/goEDMS](https://github.com/deranjer/goEDMS)** - This is a hard fork with significant modernization and new features.